Skip to main content

 Two contractors work together to cut a wooden board on a job site.

-Effective project cost management requires both accurate budgeting and real-time job costing.
+Combined budgeting and real-time job costing gives you complete financial control.
+Projul’s dashboard compares budgeted vs. actual costs in real time, helping contractors see a 32% profit increase by catching variances early.
 The budget provides the target while job costing shows actual performance against that target.

 A well-prepared project budget includes all expected costs broken down by category and phase.
 Labor, materials, equipment, subcontractors, and overhead all get estimated based on project requirements.
 The budget becomes your financial plan for the project.